NCERT Solutions for Class 9 Science Chapter 5 Fundamental Unit of Life

 Question 8: What is osmosis?

-Answer: The diffusion of water or solvent through a semi-permeable membrane from a solution of lower concentration of solutes to a solution of higher concentration of solutes, to which the membrane is relatively impermeable, is called osmosis.
+Answer: Osmosis is the movement of water molecules through a semi-permeable membrane from a region of lower solute concentration to a region of higher solute concentration

 Question 9: Carry out the following osmosis experiment: